 Review by Rita Horanyi, 2020 Festival Manager

-The small percentage of the population who do retain their memories are rounded up by the Memory Police, the mysterious authority in control on the island.
-The narrator of the tale is a novelist whose writing explores the experience of losing something essential.
-Fearing her editor will also be taken away, she helps him avoid this fate by hiding him in a secret room in her house.
+The small percentage of the population who retain their memories find themselves rounded up by the Memory Police, the mysterious authority in control on the island.
+Fearing her editor will be one of those taken away, the narrator of the tale (a novelist whose writing explores the experience of losing something essential) helps him avoid this fate by hiding him in a secret room in her house.

-While the narrator’s experience of the world is truncated due to her losses of memory, her editor, known only as R., gives up the outside world in order to hold onto his more detailed inner universe.
-It it this experience of loss and confinement will no doubt resonate most strongly with those of us who have had to undergo quarantine or self-isolation.
-However, the novel overall forms a more complex and enigmatic allegory that explores ideas of surveillance, control and resistance, as well as loss, ageing, memory and art.
+While the narrator’s experience of the world is truncated due to her loss of memory, her editor—known only as R.—must give up the outside world in order to hold onto his richer inner universe.
+It is this experience of loss and confinement will no doubt resonate most strongly with those who have had to undergo quarantine or self-isolation.
+However, the novel forms a far more complex and enigmatic allegory that explores ideas of surveillance, control and resistance, as well as loss, ageing, memory and art.
 The books asks: how much can we lose before our sense of self and humanity evaporates?

 However, you choose to interpret this haunting and timeless tale, The Memory Police speaks to our present age on multiple levels.
-It’s easy to see why this novel, by one of Japan’s most awarded writers, has been shortlisted for both The 2020 International Booker Prize and the 2019 National Book Awards (Translated Literature).
+Conveyed in sparse but eloquent prose, it’s easy to see why this novel, by one of Japan’s most awarded writers, has been so lauded.